espruino/BangleApps/apps/polymath/README.md

 Bottom row: days in the week, with current date, and moonphase placed on the date of next change of moon quartal (full moon, half moon etc)

+Please report any bugs and feature requetsts in the forum.